Cystic Fibrosis (CF)

 The organs most commonly affected are the

-The lungs are normal at birth, but problems can develop at any time afterward as thick secretions begin to block the small airways (termed mucus plugging).
-The plugging leads to chronic bacterial infections and inflammation that cause permanent damage to the airways (termed bronchiectasis).
+The lungs are normal at birth, but problems can develop at any time afterward as thick secretions begin to block the small airways (mucus plugging).
+The plugging leads to chronic bacterial infections and inflammation that cause permanent damage to the airways (bronchiectasis).
 These problems make breathing increasingly difficult and reduce the lungs’ ability to transfer oxygen to the blood.
 People also may have frequent bacterial respiratory infections that affect the sinuses.

 The intestines can become blocked by thick secretions.
 This blockage is common immediately after birth because the contents of the fetus's digestive tract (called meconium) are abnormally thick.
-Such intestinal blockage is called meconium ileus.
-Older children and adults may also have problems with constipation and blockage of the intestines (called distal intestinal obstruction syndrome).
+Such blockage in the small intestine is called meconium ileus and in the large intestine is called meconium plug syndrome.
+Older children and adults may also have problems with constipation and blockage of the intestines (distal intestinal obstruction syndrome).

 The reproductive organs can be blocked by thick secretions, which can cause infertility.
 Almost all men are infertile, but infertility is much less common in women.